nixys/nxs-go-appctx/README.md

 ## Getting started

 For better understanding the `nxs-go-appctx` description will be provided with the sample gists.
-You can find the complete code example in the [example/](https://github.com/nixys/nxs-go-appctx/tree/master/example) directory.
+You can find the complete code examples in the [examples/](https://github.com/nixys/nxs-go-appctx/tree/master/examples) directory.
 Also see the [Example of usage](#example-of-usage) section for more information.

 ### Setup nxs-go-appctx